Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Portfolio tilting

 \section{Portfolio tilting}

-In this Section we investigate if we can exploit the information embedded in our SMIS scores to improve the portfolios' financial and sustainability performance.
+In this Section we investigate if we can exploit the information embedded in our MIS scores to improve the portfolios' financial and sustainability performance, testing the research hypothesis H3, evaluating the financial relevance of MIS scores.
 A portfolio “tilt” is an investment strategy that over-weighs a particular investment style.
 An example would be tilting to small-cap stocks or value stocks that have historically delivered higher returns than the stock market.
 Over-weighing to a style is always done with the expectation of achieving a higher return or higher risk-adjusted return than the market.
 In our case we also expect to increase the sustainability of the initial portfolio.
 In the first part of our analysis, we tilt a benchmark index by a fixed amount, over-weighting or under-weighting specific securities according their sustainability scores.
 In a second step, we consider more sophisticated allocation strategies in which, instead of fixed weight variation, the optimal portfolio weights are defined as the solutions of constrained optimization problems.
-Both the fixed tilting and optimal tilting allocations rely on preselection strategies that identify assets to over/under-weight compared to a benchmark based on the ranking of the companies according to the SMIS score, ESG score, and the four groups described in Figure \ref{fig:elephant ears quadrants}.
-The strategies that we consider are synthetically described below \begin{enumerate}[label=$\mathcal{S}$\arabic*] \item \textbf{Top ESG} - over-weight top $k$ companies with best ESG, under-weight $k$ worst ESG. \item \textbf{Top SMIS} - over-weight top $k$ companies with best implied SMIS scores, under-weight the $k$ worst implied SMIS score. \item \textbf{Corners TT (Top-Top)} - over-weight top $k$ highest ESG and SMIS companies, under-weight $k$ lowest ESG and SMIS. \item \textbf{Corners TB (Top ESG-Bottom SMIS)} - over-weight top $k$ highest ESG and lowest SMIS, under-weight $k$ lowest ESG and highest SMIS. \item \textbf{Corners BT (Bottom ESG-Top SMIS)} - over-weight top $k$ highest SMIS and lowest ESG, under-weight $k$ lowest SMIS and highest ESG. \end{enumerate}
+These approaches are implemented in a systematic and transparent manner and, although they are more mechanic than real-world asset allocations, taken together they provide a comprehensive assessment of the economic relevance of MIS in applied portfolio settings, spanning simple rule-based reallocations that resemble passive tilting practices to fully optimized strategies that explicitly balance risk and expected return under sustainability constraints.